jzumer/pytwed/README.md

 pip install .
 ```

+numpy needs to be installed as the only requirement.

 ### Using build script

 The `example_build.sh` provides an example command to build the sources without pip.